pirsch-analytics/blog/ga-gdpr.md

 twitter = "m5blum"
 ---

+> We will keep updating this article.
+Updates can be found at the end.

 The Austrian Data Protection Authority (DSB) has declared that the data transfer from the EU to the US through Google Analytics is illegal.
 This is a groundbreaking decision, as millions of websites worldwide rely on Google Analytics and it is considered the industry standard.

 [noyb](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) initiated the decision by filing the [101 model complaints](https://noyb.eu/en/101-complaints-eu-us-transfers-filed) after the "Schrems II" decision, which rendered the EU-US data transfer agreement illegal in 2020.
 Back then, the European Court of Justice decided that US providers violated the GDPR as US authorities gained access to personal information of EU citizens.